 Neck, back or spine injuries in children

-Anytime your child takes a bad fall or gets a head injury, special attention should be paid to their neck, back and spine.
+Anytime your child hits their head or takes a bad fall, special attention should be paid to their neck, back and spine.
 The impact from a fall can cause a range of injuries to those body parts, from muscle strains to ligament tears to fractures.

 When should I take my kid to the emergency room for neck, back or possible spinal injuries?